FREQUENTLY ASKED QUESTIONS

 Where is your camp in Greece?

 Currently we provide care to refugees who were displaced following the September fires that destroyed Camp Moria, Lesvos.
 We operate in a small number of undisclosed locations on the island.
+We also have team members at Chios and Athens.

 I want to fundraise for Kitrinos.
 How do I go about this?